flopp/RandomWallpapers/README.md

       --palette PALETTE  Color palette to use.
 Numerical palette id from Colourlovers.com, or 'random'; default: 'random'

+You may want to run the generator at regular intervals to constantly get new wallpapers.
+On a unix/linux system, this can achieved via a cronjob or the `watch` command line tool, e.g.

+    watch -n 600 ~/RandomWallpapers/wallpapergen.py --width 1920 --height 1080 --out ~/RandomWallpapers/wallpaper.png

+This command assumes that you have cloned the repository to ~/RandomWallpapers

 ## Examples

 ### Circles mode: